YunyingYang/AIP-Assessment-3/README.md

 Libraries and other resources used for this project are listed as below:

-When designing the code structure of this app, we followed part of the sample project in the following online course.
+When designing the code structure of this app, we followed part of the sample project in the following online courses.

 #### <font color=#0099ff>Libraries/API:</font>